Using a Google Cloud Service Account with Analytics Canvas

 - Under Role, select the role that you require.
 BigQuery Read Session User is the lowest level of access required that allows you to see the Project, Dataset, and Tables in Analytics Canvas.

-** To grant access to an entire Project instead of at the Dataset and Table level, set the role as BigQuery Data Editor at the Project level.
+** To grant access to an entire Project instead of at the Dataset and Table level (so that you can read from the entire project and write into all datasets and tables in the same project), set the role as BigQuery Data Editor at the Project level.

 No additional steps are required.
-Once you have provided the appropriate access to the Service Account for your subscription, it just takes a few minutes before you can access your BigQuery account to both read and write data using Analytics Canvas Online.
+Once you have provided the appropriate access to the Service Account for your subscription, it just takes a up to 10 minutes before you can access your BigQuery account to both read and write data using Analytics Canvas Online.

 In Analytics Canvas, if you authorized a dataset that is linked to a GA4 Property, you will see the property under both the Google Analytics connector for GA4 BigQuery, where you can use a wizard to generate the SQL for your query, and under the BigQuery SQL connector where you can write your own SQL.

 Troubleshooting if you can't connect